 Heavy-Action Rods:

-I use a heavy-action rod when I’m flipping, pitching and/or throwing an Alabama rig.
-I prefer a heavy action with a fast tip when I’m casting a buzzbait because then when I set the hook, I can set it hard and fast.
-A fast tip or a soft tip heavy rod actually will flex more when you’re casting the baits I’ve just described.
-You can make a more accurate cast and cast the lure further than you can cast it if you don’t have a fast tip or a soft tip rod.
+I use a heavy-action rod when I’m flipping, pitching, and/or throwing an Alabama rig.
+I prefer a heavy-action rod with a fast tip when I’m casting a buzzbait because when I set the hook, I can set it hard and fast.
+A fast tip or a soft tip heavy-action rod actually will flex more when you’re casting the lures I’ve just described.
+You can make a more accurate cast and cast the lure farther than you can cast it if you don’t have a fast tip or a soft tip rod.
 The speed of the tip describes how much of the rod will bend when you’re casting.
-With a heavy action rod with a fast tip, the rod will bend more in that first 1-1/2 foot of the rod than the rest of the rod will.
+With a heavy-action rod with a fast tip, the rod will bend more in that first 1-1/2 feet of the rod than the rest of the fishing rod will.

 Medium-Heavy Action Rods:

-This rod is more or less an all-around rod that can be used for many bass-fishing situations and with a wide variety of baits.
-You can fish a plastic worm, a crankbait, a spinner bait or a buzzbait with this rod.
-This rod has an even softer tip than the heavy-action rod does and actually will flex 2-1/2 to 3 feet down the rod, allowing you to cast even further, depending on the rod’s length, than a heavy-action fast-tip rod will.
-Anglers also are using longer rods than they once have, and usually the majority of bass-fishing rods in an angler’s boat today will be 7-feet long or more.
+This rod is more or less an all-around casting rod that can be used for many bass-fishing situations and with a wide variety of baits.
+You can fish a plastic worm, a crankbait, a spinner bait, or a buzzbait with this rod.
+This rod has an even softer tip than the heavy-action rod does and actually will flex 2-1/2 to 3 feet down the rod.
+Depending on the rod’s length, this will increase your casting distance much more than a heavy-action fast-tip rod will.
+Anglers also are using longer rods than they once had, and usually, the majority of bass-fishing rods in an angler’s boat today will be seven feet long or more.

 Light-Action Rods:

-These rods are most often used to fish smaller finesse baits and light line.
-You want that rod to be more forgiving.
+The types of fishing these fishing rods are most often used to fish are smaller finesse baits and light line.
+You want that fishing rod to be more forgiving.
 These rods will have about 3/4 of the rod that will flex, enabling you to fight the fish with lighter tackle.
-These rods are very effective and efficient when fishing the drop-shot rig, the shaky-head worm or when finesse fishing for crappie.
+These rods are very effective and efficient when fishing the drop-shot rig, the shaky-head worm, or when finesse fishing for crappie with ultra light tackle.

 Crankbait Rods:

 Today’s rods aid bass fishing efficiency as manufacturers have made specific rods for particular line classes and lures and various types of casting distances that the angler may need.
-All these newer rods are designed to fish certain baits under specific conditions on or in certain types of structure and to be most efficient whether you’re fishing close like around grass or in bushes, or whether you want to make a long cast and fish down a rock bluff or a weedline.
+All these newer rods are designed for certain types of fishing, with certain baits, under specific conditions.
+They are also rods designed to fish around certain types of structures.
+These specialty rods are designed to be the most efficient whether you’re fishing close, like around grass or in bushes, or whether you want to make a long cast and fish down a rock bluff or a weedline.

-To choose a rod today, think about the different kinds of lures that will be most efficient on that rod, the distances you want to cast, and the cover and structure you want to fish.
+To choose a rod today, think about the different kinds of lures that will be most efficient on that rod, the distances you want to cast, the cover and structure you want to fish, and the type of fishing you will do.
 This explains why professional anglers and serious bass fishermen have so many different types of rods and reels when they fish for bass.
+Spending your money on a rod that matches the type of bass fishing you do — with the specific conditions you fish in — can mean more time catching fish and less time wishing you were catching fish.